marsiitr/IoT-ChatBot/README.md

 ## Abstract
- It is a chatbot which integrates with Iot Devices(home appliances) and show their live status , give commands to change status.
+ It is a chatbot integrated with an Iot(Internet of Things) network of devices.
+The chatbot acts as an interface for the user to view real time data and live status of home appliances as well as control them by giving commands.

+## Motivation
+Using IoT to allow communication between various home appliances, security systems, lighting, entertainment systems and sensors will enhance lives of people and make homes smarter.
+Controlling home device via chatbot remotely is convenient, easy to use and time saving.

 ## Networking
  ### Creation of IoT Network Using MQTT (Message Queuing Telemetry Transport)